-Importantly, each of the CT6 governments has passed more legislation related to conservation in the CT region since the CTI-CFF was formed.
-One outcome of the various consultations conducted in support of the RPOA 2.0 is the notion that enactment and enforcement of legislation and regulations for management of human related threats must be improved and accelerated.
+One outcome of the various consultations conducted in support of the RPOA 2.0 is the notion that enactment and enforcement of legislation and regulations for management of anthropogenic threats must be improved and accelerated.
 The consultations revealed that efforts to support a more rapid and wide-spread ability to cope with impacts of climate change is deemed more urgent now than when the CTI-CFF was formed.